pavelraiden/noktvrn_ai_artist/artist_flow/generators/README.md

 ## License

-This module is part of the Artist Creation System and follows the project's licensing terms.
+These modules are part of the Artist Creation System and follow the project's licensing terms.